Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Problem Formulation

 \section{Problem Formulation}

-We start this section by introducing a standard and well-known formulation of the \emph{joint chance-constrained DC-OPF problem}, which will serve us a basis to construct and motivate our proposal immediately after.
-To lighten the formulation of this problem, we assume that there is one dispatchable generator, one uncertain power source (e.g., a wind farm) and one power load per node $n$.
+We start this section by introducing a standard and well-known formulation of the \emph{joint chance-constrained DC-OPF problem}.
+We use this formulation a basis to construct and motivate our proposed stochastic OPF formulation, which is presented immediately after.

+Before diving into the detailed mathematical formulations, we would like to highlight some distinguishing features between our proposed formulation and common stochastic optimization approaches.
+While our proposed formulation contains a joint chance constraint and thus is a chance-constrained program, there are some significant differences to common joint chance-constrained optimization.
+In our formulation, the chance constraint controls the probability of manual reserve activation, not the probability of constraint violation.
+In a more general setting, the chance constraint can be seen as managing the probability of switching from normal to adverse operations.
+Furthermore, our proposed problem formulation guarantees that all scenarios can be made feasible by leveraging the additional controls (in our case manual reserve activation), and thus provides robust constraint satisfaction across scenarios.
+As such, our proposed formulation combines features of chance-constrained and robust optimization.

+{For notational simplicity, as in \cite{hou2020tunning}, we assume that there is one dispatchable generator, one uncertain power source (e.g., a wind farm) and one power load per node $n$}.
 The power dispatch of the generator, the power produced by the uncertain power source and the power consumed by the power load are denoted by $p_n$, $\tilde{w}_n$, and $d_n$, respectively.